Accessing Data in Liquid Variables - Tutorial 1 - Using Dot Notation

 To make sense of the JSON that the Liquid outputs, you'll need a tool for automatically formatting the JSON data and adding whitespace.
 Some tools even help you visualise the data in other more advanced ways.

-We don't have a favourite JSON parsing tool, but you can see a third-party comparison here: https://geekflare.com/json-online-tools/ Many Code Editing environments also have a tool for prettifying JSON data.
+We don't have a favourite JSON parsing tool, but you can see a third-party comparison here: https://geekflare.com/json-online-tools/ Many Code Editing environments like VSCode also have a useful extension for prettifying JSON data.

 Important Note